 In marketing, \emph{response models} \citep{hanssens2003market} of client behavior are based on historical data.
 They are used to predict the probability that a client responds to a marketing campaign, e.g., the client buys a product.
 Marketing campaigns using response models concentrate on clients associated with a high probability of a positive response.
 However, this strategy does not ensure a purchase.
 On the other hand, customers may buy the product without any marketing effort.
 Therefore, it is important to extract the cause of the purchase and to isolate the effect of marketing. \emph{Uplift models} \citep{radcliffe1999differential, hansotia2002direct,lo2002true} provide a solution to the problem of isolating the marketing effect.
 Instead of modeling the different response or class probabilities, \emph{uplift} attempts to model the difference between conditional response probabilities in the treatment and control groups.
 Uplift modeling aims at identifying groups of individuals on which a predetermined action will have the most positive effect.

 In the \proglang{R} Package \pkg{tools4uplift} presented here, we make available to practitioners a combination of tools for uplift modeling, including some novel techniques introduced in this paper.
-Our package comprises tools for: i) quantization, ii) visualization, iii) feature selection, and iv) model validation, alongside their associated functions.
+Our package comprises tools for: i) quantization, ii) visualization, iii) feature selection, iv) parameter estimation and v) model validation, alongside their associated functions.
 We hope that the package will enable practitioners to save time and effort when analyzing their uplift data.